OpenSourceEconomics/skillmodels/README.md

 ## Installation

 > **Warning:** To run skillmodels you need to install jax and jaxlib.
-If you aim to run
+At the time of
-> skillmodels on a GPU, you need to install jaxlib with CUDA support (for Linux) or with
+> writing, in most use cases, it is faster on a CPU than on a GPU, so it should be
-> support for AMD GPUs / ARM-based Silicon GPUs (for MacOS).
-In any case, for
+> sufficient to install the CPU version, which is available on all platforms.
+In any
-> installation of jax and jaxlib, please consult the jax
+> case, for installation of jax and jaxlib, please consult the jax
 > [docs](https://jax.readthedocs.io/en/latest/installation.html#supported-platforms).

 Skillmodels can be installed via PyPI or via GitHub.
 To do so, type the following in a